 Migration of real-time communications to a public cloud or to a service provider's private cloud has already begun and will continue to accelerate as the economics of being cloud-based outweigh the economics of remaining on legacy infrastructure.
-To ensure the security, performance, and service quality of cloud-based real-time communications, it also takes a company like Ribbon to provide complementary core network solutions that are cloud-native.
+To ensure the security, performance, and service quality of cloud-based real-time communications, it also takes a company like Ribbon to provide core network solutions that are cloud-native.

 Network Functions Virtualization

 Service providers who wish to retain control over their core network functions, instead of deploying in a public cloud, will typically deploy network functions virtualization (NFV) in their private cloud environments.
 NFV is intended to eliminate proprietary hardware dependencies, drive efficiency of scale, improve service agility and fundamentally improve the way service providers do business.
 By delivering a suite of OpenStack-based virtual network functions (VNFs), Ribbon NFV solution helps ensure successful cloud deployments for real-time communications.